The Clash of Triton: Reception

 The premiere of "The Clash of Triton" drew 2.8 million kids 2–11, 2.0 million kids 6–11, 1.5 million teens 9–14 and 5.2 million total viewers age 2+ for Nickelodeon.
 SpongeBob.com had its most trafficked week in 2010 with 1.4 million unique visitors, 15.1 million page views, and 5.7 million total game sessions.
 Additionally, the new Nick Game of the Week based on the special generated 1.2 million game sessions.

 "The Clash of Triton" received mixed to positive reviews from critics.
-Steve Earhart called the episode "a hilarious special that runs perfect with the six other quirky and crazy-funny episode."
+Steve Earhart called the episode "a hilarious special that runs perfect with the six other quirky and crazy-funny episode".
 Shannon Gosney of The Mommy-Files said that "you'll love this special[...]"
-Nancy Basile of the About.com said "it was funny enough and endearing enough to make it well worth watching."
-Gord Lacey of TV Shows on DVD claimed "I enjoyed 'Clash of the Triton', and the bonus episode of Fanboy & Chum Chum was neat."
-Ken Tucker of the Entertainment Weekly said "The values of SpongeBob remain intact.
+Nancy Basile of About.com said "it was funny enough and endearing enough to make it well worth watching".
+Gord Lacey of TV Shows on DVD claimed: "I enjoyed 'Clash of the Triton', and the bonus episode of Fanboy & Chum Chum was neat."
+Ken Tucker of the Entertainment Weekly said: "The values of SpongeBob remain intact.
 The script’s rapid-fire gags, the show's wildly bright color palette, and the series' resolute avoidance of heavy-handed messages combine to give Stephen Hillenburg's SpongeBob its adventurous energy."
 He added, "[SpongeBob] SquarePants just doesn't seem to get old, does it?"

 Maxie Zeus of Toon Zone said, "the plot isn't even well structured, being slack and inefficient about getting from one situation to the next."
 He added, "the whole special is like this: plot points clumsily rolled out to 'motivate' other plot points, which are themselves there only to motivate yet more plot points.
 But somehow, while they were distracted by all this wheezing machinery, they forgot to put any actual humor in."
-Paul Mavis of DVD Talk said "'The Clash of Triton' spends way too much time on exposition, setting up the short's premise, while skimping on what should have been a priority: the jokes."
-In his review for the DVD Verdict, Roy Hrab gave the episode's DVD a negative review and said "loud noises and frantic action fill the screen to little or no purpose.
+Paul Mavis of DVD Talk said: "'The Clash of Triton' spends way too much time on exposition, setting up the short's premise, while skimping on what should have been a priority: the jokes."
+In his review for the DVD Verdict, Roy Hrab gave the episode's DVD a negative review and said: "[L]oud noises and frantic action fill the screen to little or no purpose.
 It's all punch lines and no jokes or clever set-ups."